tgstation/tgstation/modular_doppler/hearthkin/primitive_structures/readme.md

-## Title: PRIMITIVE
+## Title: Primitive Structures

+MODULE ID: PRIMITIVE_STRUCTURES

 ### Description:

-Contains various items of primitive style for icecats and sometimes even ashwalkers
+Contains various items of primitive style for icecats Fuel wells and railroads were added as well.

 ### TG Proc/File Changes:

--   N/A
+N/A

 ### Defines:

--   N/A
+N/A

 ### Master file additions

--   N/A
+N/A

 ### Included files that are not contained in this module:

--   N/A
+- `modular_doppler\modular_crafting\code\sheet_types.dm` crafting recipes

 ### Credits: